 If you want a stripped-back, earthy scent, try Floris Vert Fougère

-The latest fragrance from Floris is the new bad boy of the aftershave world.
-Moody and tenacious, this unisex fragrance is punchy and pungent; ready to redefine everything you thought you wanted from a fragrance.
+This fragrance from Floris is the bad boy of the aftershave world.
+Moody and tenacious, this unisex scent is punchy and pungent; ready to redefine everything you thought you wanted from a fragrance.
 Blindsiding us with an olfactory curveball, Vert Fougère delivers a blast of green, mossy scents rather than soft, floral notes — not to mention a bittersweet blend of grapefruit and bergamot.

 While it might take a couple of mornings to get used to, there’s something pleasingly stripped-back and simple to this bottling.
 Where else could you find earthy patchouli, cedarwood and the zing of ginger without any tempering from softer scents?
 It’s a bold move from Floris — but the British brand has a history of making scents for bold men.

 If you want a softer scent, opt for Acqua di Parma's Note di Colonia I

 If the thought of an aftershave inspired by an opera has you rolling your eyes, bear with us.
 It might sound a little high-brow, but that doesn’t mean you should be raising your eyebrows.
 Because, while the concept may be contrived, this cologne — influenced by Giuseppe Verdi’s tale of tragic love, La traviata — is light-hearted and lovely enough to take your mind off the dark days of winter.